I delight to be living in rural Wairarapa in the North Island of Aotearoa New Zealand.

 My life is simple and grounded in my home and garden.

-The current focus of my work is Care of the Soul; my work with death and dying sits in the background, always alive to me and informing who I am.
+The current focus of my work is Care of the Soul, alongside writing about death and dying, and conducting funerals.

-In Care of the Soul I dialogue with people from a place of fine inner tuning, so that together we can explore the deeper places in them that are seeking expression.
+In Care of the Soul I dialogue with people from a place of fine inner tuning, so that together we can explore the deeper places in them that are seeking to be seen.

 It is also about thinking systemically, seeing the individual within the context of their whole family system.
 In this way it is also about Care of the Family Soul.